An in-person POS transaction via a POS terminal

 4. ACH transactions

-ACH (Automated Clearing House) payments are electronic bank-to-bank transfers that enable customers to transfer money directly from their bank accounts.
+ACH bank transfers are electronic bank-to-bank transfers that enable customers to transfer money directly from their bank accounts.
 The ACH transfer network is managed by NACHA, the National Automated Clearing House Association, a not-for-profit organization that connects around 11,000 financial institutions across the United States.

 What are examples of a POS transaction?